 - Peel and slice the onion, keep aside.

-- Heat oil in a pressure cooker and lightly fry the bay leaves.
+- Heat oil in a large sized pressure cooker (I used 6 quart pressure cooker) and lightly fry the bay leaves.

 - Add the chopped onion to the cooker and saute lightly for 2 minutes.